motion/orbit/notes/next.md

 - grouped search main view work
 - adding in all sorts of fundamental help -- links to thinks, etc
 - https://libp2p.io/

+dev-tool level:

+- make stores automatically get all stores from context somehow or able to DI them
+  - if we do a DI system we can DI props + DI observable props configurably

 Tray: